Wall Street falls after gloomy economic data, bank earnings

 Declining issues outnumbered advancing ones on the NYSE by a 4.96-to-1 ratio; on Nasdaq, a 3.12-to-1 ratio favored decliners.

-The S&P 500 posted 8 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 22 new highs and 24 new lows.
+The S&P 500 posted eight new 52-week highs and one new lows; the Nasdaq Composite recorded 22 new highs and 24 new lows.

-(Additional reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Shounak Dasgupta and Bernadette Baum)